 “I’ll say they’ve been having an unbelievable season.
 Being in the league 15 years, it’s tough to try to get 70 wins with all the back-to-backs and all the great teams you have in the league.
 So it’s pretty impressive.
 Compare them to the Bulls.
 They won six titles in eight years.
 So you have to give a little bit of time to that team to see how well they’re going to do over 10 years, the longevity.
 The Spurs, we’ve won five titles since ’99.
 That’s how you judge teams.”

-This is Parker’s free agent year which is an afterthought.
+Because this was Parker’s free agent year, it was always going to end with him saying goodbye.
 The Spurs care less about players aging and more about do you want to continue?.
-Coming off the bench, Parker is good enough but his days of 20+ minutes are probably over.
-He wasn’t a good teammate when he said he had the same Kawhi injury and his was worse but he is playing.
-That lacks empathy and is adversarial, something Kawhi may have personalized.
+Coming off the bench, Parker is good enough but his days of 20+ minutes are over.
+He wasn’t a good teammate when he said he had the same Kawhi injury and his was worse but he played through it.
+That lacked empathy and was adversarial, something Kawhi may have personalized.
 It gave Parker a jealous look.

 The Tony Parker we remember is for the ages, the 43 points against the Mavs in the first round (2009), the 37 against the Grizzlies that carried the Spurs to that ill-fated NBA Finals heartbreak, the Finals MVP in 2007.
 That Tony has come and gone for the most part, but every now and then he is a visitor to our romantic selves nudging us to remember what we once saw.
 We witnessed magnificent perfection in his speed to the rim, a sweet jumper and score, a steal and fastbreak.
 And then it stopped.
 He was old or he was injured or he was different.
 The past is not prologue, it’s not.
 This Tony is ordinary.